mainkoon81/Study-V003-MCMC-Python-R/README.md

    ```
    - it will give `1: 0.1996, 2: 0.2020, 3: 0.1980, 4: 0.1994, 5: 0.2010`.
 The overall distribution of the visits to the states is approximately equal to the stationary distribution.

 ## Each state is a sample.
-As we have just seen, if you simulate a Markov chain for many iterations, **`each state can be used as a Monte Carlo sample of the stationary distribution`**(each state -sample- has the same probability - iid?).
+If you simulate a Markov chain for many iterations, and it reaches to the stationary distribution, **`each state can be used as a Monte Carlo sample of the stationary distribution`**(each state -sample- has the same probability - iid?).

+# `Stationary distribution!
+Ok`?

 This is exactly how we are going to `use Markov chains for Bayesian inference`.
 In order to simulate from a complicated posterior distribution, we will set up and run a Markov chain **`whose stationary distribution is the posterior distribution`**(each state -sample- follows the same probability distribution).